 |Grace Kelly in Central Park via|

-The trick to pulling off this mien while rambling about the farmer's market, browsing antique stores, or sipping a latte with the Sunday crossword at a sidewalk cafe, is knowing a bit about the origins of the look and staying authentic.
-Of course, one can always break the rules of tradition, but it's much more fun to do if one first knows what they are.
+The trick to pulling off this look while you browse antique stores or sip a latte with the Sunday crossword at a sidewalk cafe, is knowing something of the origins of the gear and staying authentic.
+Of course, you can always break the rules, but that's way more fun to do if you know what they are first.

-For example, if you wear this snazzy boot, don't be surprised if someone asks whether you play polo.
+For example, if you're wearing this snazzy boot while you ramble around the farmer's market, don't be surprised if someone asks whether you play polo.

 Want to see the boots in action?
-Click above for a great video.
+Click above.

 |Captain George K.H.
 Cousmaker, 1782|